alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-12-30-concurrency-crash-course-part-1.md

 ![I/O- vs CPU-bound problems](/assets/img/posts/io_cpu_bound.png){: width="700"}

 **I/O-bound problems** are affected by long input/output wait times.
 The resources involved may be files on a hard drive, peripheral devices, network requests, you name it.
 In the above diagram, red blocks show how much time is spent for I/O operations.
 When downloading files from the internet, for instance, an important speedup can be attained if we download concurrently instead of sequentially.
 The speedup comes from overlapping the I/O-bound wait times (the red blocks in the diagram).
-Therefore, **concurrency** can improve **I/O-bound problems** through **threads**.
+Therefore, **concurrency** (launching more **threads**) can improve **I/O-bound problems**.

 For **CPU-bound problems**, on the other hand, the limiting factor is the CPU speed.
 These are generally computational problems.
-If such programs can be decomposed into independent tasks (with the typical example being matrix multiplication), then a important speedup can be attained if we throw more CPUs at the problem.
-Therefore, **parallelism** can improve **CPU-bound problems** through **processes**.
+If such programs can be decomposed into independent tasks (with the typical example being matrix multiplication), then an important speedup can be attained if we throw more CPUs at the problem.
+Therefore, **parallelism** (launching more **processes**) can improve **CPU-bound problems**.

 ## Challenges in concurrent programming